IfElifElse/Basilisk-Beta/README.md

 + \* Pops the top 2 values in stack as A and B, pushes B * A. String compatible.

-+ / Pops the top 2 values in stack as A and B, pushes B / A as an integer.
++ / If the top value in the stack is an integer, pops the top 2 values in stack as A and B, pushes B / A as an integer.
+Otherwise, if the top value in the stack is a string, pops the top two values in the stack as A and B, then pushes B split by A in the order B was as the original string.

 + % Pops the top 2 values in stack as A and B, pushes the remainder of B / A.